Adam Laurie

 Stephan Schlentrich has also gained a reputation as a filmmaker.
 He is the author of several documentations for German TV: (ARD Exclusive: "Hunting the convertible murder ", "Attack on fire fronts - firefighters in the USA", "Welcome to no-man's land", "Trip to Chernobyl", "Stephen Rambam - murderer wanted!").

 Since summer 2003 Stephan Schlentrich has been a member of the German TV reporter team working in crisis areas and has reported several times as a correspondent from Baghdad, Northern Iraq as well as from Thailand after the tsunami.
+Mr. Schlentrich holds a lectureship for media management at the University of Applied Sciences in Wiesbaden and has taught at the University of Applied Police Sciences in Villingen-Schwenningen and at schools of journalism.

 Since 2007 Stephan Schlentrich has been Head of the Steinbeis Transfer Center CSS „Communication, Safety & Security“ based in Berlin and Wiesbaden.